neondatabase/website/content/docs/conceptual-guides/branching.md

 ## Branching using the Neon API

-Any branch action that you can perform in the Neon Console can also be performed using the Neon API.
+Any branch action that you can perform in the Neon Console can be performed using the Neon API.
 The following examples demonstrate how to create, view, and delete branches using the Neon API.
 For other branch-related API methods, refer to the [Neon API reference](https://neon.tech/api-reference/).

 ### Prerequisites